imagej/imagej.github.io/_pages/help/bug-reporting-best-practices.md

 If your test data is small and public, you can typically attach it to the bug report.

-The easiest and safest way to provide sample data is via the {% include bc content='Help | [Upload Sample Image](/plugins/upload-sample-image)'%} command.
+The easiest and safest way to provide sample data is via the {% include bc path='Help | [Upload Sample Image](/plugins/upload-sample-image)'%} command.
 This sends the image to a private space accessible only by trusted developers.
 This allows proprietary data to be tested without fear of public distribution.

 Note: if you do upload sample data via ImageJ, you should mention the name of the dataset in your bug report.
 This will help developers find your image(s) quickly.